gmaccarone/gmaccarone.github.io/_posts/2013-06-13-locating-large-objects.markdown

 If you manage [`git`][git] repositories it isn't uncommon to run into a problem where someone, maybe even yourself, commits a large file into a repository.
-This is especially commin in repos with many committers where you not have visibility into every branch or commit.
+This is especially common in repos with many committers where you not have visibility into every branch or commit.
 Thankfully there are several commands that are part of `git` that will help you to locate these large files/commits.